FactoryXCode/MfPack/MfPack/Cast/README.md

 `VOLUME` when the receiver reports `controlType: fixed`.
 These routes control only MfCast playback and cannot override a Chromecast/Google TV system mute set by its physical remote.
 Buffered receiver audio may make a PCM change audible a few seconds after the command.
+Note: Chromecast/ Google Cast V2 does not support volume or mute.
+So, this way we can alter volume (stream volume and mute) that works for Chromecast/ Google Cast V2.

 `GetMediaTracks` returns stable opaque `Int64` track IDs together with the source stream index, kind, source, language, name, and selection state.
 For an active